What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 What Were Close Brothers Accused Of?

-With regard to Personal Contract Purchase (PCP) and Hire Purchase (HP) agreements specifically, Close Brothers Finance has faced serious allegations of mis-selling auto finance products.
-These charges target behavior that led customers to pay extra loan payments and, in some cases, to enter into agreements that they did not comprehend.
-These primarily involve the usage of discretionary commission arrangements (DCAs), non-inclusion of vital terms, and misleading consumers regarding the overall expense of their financing contracts.
+In terms of Personal Contract Purchase (PCP) and Hire Purchase (HP) agreements specifically, Close Brothers Finance has faced serious allegations of mis-selling auto finance products.
+The allegations relate to conduct that caused consumers to make additional loan repayments and, in some instances, to enter into products they did not understand.
+The main issues involve the use of discretionary commission arrangements (DCAs), the non-disclosure of important information, and misleading consumers about the total cost of their loan products.

 Use of Discretionary Commission Arrangements (DCAs) to Inflate Interest Rates